AbraTM/DylanEstate/README.md

 Deployment :

 --> Webpage is deployed using vercel
---> Backened(Server) is deployed using Render, first time sibmitting the data might take upto 50 seconds because of free backend deployement restriction after that it should for fine.
+--> Backened(Server) is deployed using Render, first time submitting the data might take upto 50 seconds because of the free backend deployement restriction after that it should for fine.